HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 - Sharding Function Name: Generate by default, Edit is available after un-checking

 - Sharding Type: includes ROUTE, RANGE, MATCH, SIMPLE_MOD, CRC32_MOD.
-Take RANGE for instance, to know more sharding functions, you could view more detailed function description document, and please refer to *Distributed Transactional Database HotDB Server [Management Platform] Function Manual*.
+Take RANGE for instance, to know more sharding functions, you could view more detailed function description document, and please refer to [HotDB Management](hotdb-management.md) document.

 - Setting Mode: includes Auto Setting and Manual Setting, and Auto Setting is taken for instance here.
 If selecting Auto Setting, the management platform will compute the Value Range automatically according to the configuration parameters, and partition the data nodes automatically; if selecting Manual Setting, the data nodes could be entered into corresponding Value Range manually.